 But what can you do to confront and overcome one of your fears, namely the first one that comes to mind?
 It could be any of the following (or something else):

-In the case of public speaking, you could join a Toastmasters group.
-With phobias, you might consider counseling or therapeutic hypnosis, but for most of us, it’s critical to find someone who will help us through the process of confronting and overcoming that phobia.
+You can address these fears with action.
+Join a Toastmasters group or consider counseling or therapeutic hypnosis.
+It's critical to find someone who will help you through the process of confronting and overcoming that phobia.

-And yes, sometimes it helps to just “rip off the band-aid” and do something that scares you, knowing you’ll get through it and learn something from the experience.
+Sometimes it helps to just “rip off the band-aid” and do something that scares you, knowing you'll get through it and learn something valuable.

 As Eleanor Roosevelt said, “Do something every day that scares you.”
-Challenge yourself, and if possible, find an accountability partner, so you can challenge and encourage each other.
+Challenge yourself, and if possible, find an accountability partner so that you can challenge and encourage each other.

-It’s harder to get far with your personal development when you’re stressing over money or deeply mired in debt.
-So, unless your personal (and business) finances are already in tip-top shape, this should be a priority for the year.
+It's harder to get far with bettering yourself when you're stressing over money or deeply mired in debt.
+Unless your personal (and business) finances are already in tip-top shape, this should be a priority.

 Aside from spending less than you earn, make it your goal this year to do one or more of the following:

-Make this the year your credit score begins its recovery.
-It won’t happen overnight, but it won’t happen at all unless you start working to make it happen.
+Make this the year your credit score begins to improve.
+It won't happen overnight, but it won't happen at all unless you start working to make it happen.

 What skill could you learn that would make your life easier, enable you to help more people, or open the door to a new source of income?

-Whether you want to learn Spanish to help your Spanish-speaking customers or take up carpentry to finally add those floor-to-ceiling bookcases to your family room, new skills not only help develop and rejuvenate your mind, they open up a new world to you, which can lead to opportunities you never would have imagined.
+New skills not only help develop and rejuvenate your mind, but they also open up a new world to you, which can lead to opportunities you would never have imagined.

 How to begin?

-Commit to working on this skill every week, and record your progress in your morning pages, in your gratitude list, or in your mindfulness journal.
+Commit to working on this skill every week, and record your progress in your morning pages, your gratitude list, or your mindfulness journal.

-Part of self-care is taking the time to relax and give your mind and body a break from everything that feels like work.
-The hobby you choose should be restorative and enjoyable — though there might be some tension at first when you’re learning how to do it correctly.
+Hobbies can make you a more interesting and engaging person.
+The hobby you choose should be therapeutic and enjoyable — though there might be some tension at first when you're learning how to do it correctly.

 If you already know how but are a bit rusty, it might take a few days to get back into it.

 There are so many to choose from.
-You can try something new or fall back on one you used to enjoy but stopped making time for.
+You can try something new or fall back on a hobby you once enjoyed but stopped making time for.

 You can learn a new hobby or refresh your memory of an old favorite by watching YouTube videos, reading books, or connecting with other hobbyists online.

 Whether you work to music or prefer silence, music has a power that no one can afford to ignore.
-Several studies have proven the cognitive benefits of playing a musical instrument, but dancing is also a great way to make music a bigger part of your self-improvement plan.
+Several studies have proven the cognitive benefits of playing a musical instrument.

 Just listening to music that helps you get into a creative flow state can help you accomplish more work of better quality than before.
 Other music styles motivate you to get moving and can make exercise or other physically challenging tasks more enjoyable than they otherwise might be.

-Relaxing, meditative music can help you prepare for a good night’s rest or for an event that would normally make you feel anxious.
+Relaxing, meditative music can help you prepare for a good night's rest or for an event that would typically make you feel anxious.

 Find a way to incorporate music into more of what you do – and allow yourself to notice how each music style affects you.

-If you haven’t had a chance to repair damaged relationships last year, it’s not too late to make it a priority — if not by January 1st then sometime during the year.
-See what you can do to rebuild or strengthen relationships that have taken a back seat to other things over the past twelve months (or more).
+If you haven't had a chance to repair damaged relationships, it's not too late to make it a priority.
+Rebuild or strengthen relationships that have taken a back seat to other things over the past twelve months (or more).

 You may not receive a response to every overture you make, but that's not the point of this exercise.
 You're not doing this to make people like you; you're doing it because relationships take work, and the most important relationships are worth it.